phanchidan/sample-git-1/README.md

 ## INTERNAL REFERENCES

-Did you read the [license](LICENSE)?
+You should read the [license](LICENSE).

 ## EXTERNAL LINKS

-It's been written by the [Apache Software Foundation](http://www.apache.org).
-A rather flexible one!
-Only requires to credit original contributors if you include their works into your own works.
+The license was written by the [Apache Software Foundation](http://www.apache.org).
+It's a rather flexible license which basically only requires you to credit original contributors when you include their works into your own works.